Eenie, Meenie, Miney Moe...No Wait, That Feels Overwhelming. Just Eenie or Meenie

 6. Choosing where to live.
 Do you like weather or do you prefer inclement weather?
 Just pick one and Old Major Moving Company will take care of the rest.

 7. Your will.
 Sooner or later we come to recognize our own mortality and start to panic about the future of the possessions we accumulated while in pursuit of number 5, option 2.
-Now you can leave it all to the government or set it on fire!
-Rest your post-humous bones, the government will make sure it burns!
+Now you can either leave it to the government to "give" to your heirs or leave it to the government.

 Don't get me wrong, I would never suggest we blindly accept limitations on all of our choices, just the ones that could end in calamity.
 You can still spend hours, days, weeks even, agonizing over the shade of silver for the kitchen backsplash.
 You are not legally bound to that shade or required to tolerate it for four years, hell you can take it off the very next day, but that's your choice because it's your damn right to express yourself...or not.